Chart Color Schemes

 An assessment of population growth drivers in Blackheath reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Nov 2025, the estimated population for the Blackheath statistical area (Lv2) is around 4,713 people.
-This reflects an increase of 41 individuals since the 2021 Census, which reported a population of 4,672 people.
-The change is inferred from AreaSearch's estimation of the resident population at 4,686 following examination of the latest ERP data release by the ABS in June 2024 and an additional 31 validated new addresses since the Census date.
+Based on ABS population updates and AreaSearch validation, the estimated population of Blackheath as of Feb 2026 is around 4,716.
+This reflects an increase of 44 people since the 2021 Census, which reported a population of 4,672.
+The change is inferred from the resident population of 4,686 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 31 validated new addresses since the Census date.
 This level of population equates to a density ratio of 148 persons per square kilometer.
-Over the past decade, Blackheath (SA2) has demonstrated resilient growth patterns with a compound annual growth rate of 0.2%, outpacing the SA3 area.
-Population growth for the area was primarily driven by overseas migration during recent periods.
+Over the past decade, Blackheath has demonstrated resilient growth patterns with a compound annual growth rate of 0.2%, outpacing the SA3 area.
+Population growth was primarily driven by overseas migration.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered, released in 2022 with 2021 as the base year.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
 Growth rates by age group are applied to all areas for years 2032 to 2041.
-Looking at population projections moving forward, lower quartile growth of national statistical areas is anticipated, with the area expected to grow by 49 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 1.2% in total over the 17 years.
+Looking ahead, lower quartile growth is anticipated, with the area expected to grow by 45 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 1.1% in total over the 17 years.

 Frequently Asked Questions - Population